Cagüitas River: Ecology

 In addition to its geological importance as part of the wider ecosystem of the Aguas Buenas Cave and Caverns System Nature Reserve, the Cagüitas River feeds into secondary forests that are critical for the conservation of the Puerto Rican plain pigeon (Patagioenas inornata wetmorei).
+The Cagüitas, along with other riparian areas along the La Plata and Loíza basins of central eastern Puerto Rico, has been designated an Important Bird Area by BirdLife International since 2007.

-In recent years, the Cagüitas and many other similar rivers in the island have suffered from the effects of the invasive pleco (particularly Pterygoplichthys multiradiatus), as their populations have greatly increased since they do not have any natural predators in Puerto Rico.
+In recent years, the Cagüitas and many other similar rivers in the island have suffered from the effects of the invasive pleco (Pterygoplichthys multiradiatus), as their populations have greatly increased since they do not have any natural predators in Puerto Rico.

 Recreation

-In addition to the William Miranda Marín Botanical and Cultural Garden, which the Cagüitas crosses from west to east, the municipality also established Paseo Honor al Río, a boardwalk with public art and gazebos that stretches along the river from Plaza Cagüitas, close to Caguas Pueblo, to Plaza Centro.
+In addition to the William Miranda Marín Botanical and Cultural Garden, which the Cagüitas crosses from west to east, the municipality also established Paseo Honor al Río, a boardwalk with public art and gazebos that stretches along the river from Plaza Villa Blanca, close to Caguas Pueblo, to Plaza Centro.
 There are plans to extend the boardwalk by connecting it to the botanical garden itself.